What do you think sets the U-M Percussion Program apart from others?

 What is the audition process for the bands and orchestras?

 There are two bands (Symphony Band, Concert Band) and two orchestras (University Symphony Orchestra, University Philharmonia.)
 Each semester, percussion students prepare a list of both percussion and timpani excerpts and participate in a screened audition for the percussion faculty and conductors.
 The auditions usually takes place in late August for the fall semester and in December for the winter semester.
 Sections are rotated and re-auditioned each semester.

-Do older students have a better opportunity for ensemble placement?
+Do graduate students have a better opportunity for ensemble placement?

-Because the audition is behind a screen, identities are concealed, thus evening the playing field between all players.
+Because the audition is behind a screen, identities are concealed, thus creating a level playing field between all players.
 Placement is solely based on the students' preparation and success at the audition each term.
 First year undergrads earn their place by virtue of the quality of their work, and are not pre-placed in any ensemble.

 How are parts assigned in the Orchestras and Concert Bands?

-Parts are assigned by ensemble directors in bands in coordination with Prof. Gramley and by Professor Ovalle in coordination with conductors in orchestras.
+Parts are assigned by the conductors in wind ensembles in coordination with Professors Gramley, and by Professor Ovalle in coordination with the conductors in orchestras.

 Do undergraduates ever take lessons from graduate students?